meetsubhajit/pco-image-widget-field/readme.txt

 There are just a few strings to translate.
 However, it would be great to have more languages available.
 Please [contact us](mailto:wordpress@peytz.dk) to add your translation to the plugin!

+Contribute to [this project](https://github.com/Peytz-WordPress/pco-image-widget-field) on [github](https://github.com/Peytz-WordPress) or find [all of our favorite and custom made plugins](http://profiles.wordpress.org/peytzco/)

 == Installation ==

 1. Add the plugin by either downloading the folder and uploading it to the wp-content/plugins directory or install it from the Control Panel using Plugins->Add New.